joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ![Created post via the WP API](/_images/2020/12/wp-rest-api-authentication-created-post.png)

 If anything goes wrong, check the console output for the Node app and you should have a clue.
-If you're getting a 404 error, you might not have pretty permalinks turned on.
+If you're getting a 404 error, you might not have pretty permalinks turned on for the WordPress site.
 If you're getting a 401, you might not have the MU plugin package installed properly.

 ---